Home

 Deniz Soezen, Kahvehane Kaffeehaus, 2016

-Polyphony is, in fact, a multi-use and highly ambiguous term most commonly used to describe a musical texture consisting of two or more equally important lines of melody.
-How can the concept of a “multiplicity of sounds” or “voices” be translated into the sphere of the arts?
-Can a painting, a film, or a photograph speak in tongues?
-And if so, would the author’s voice be decentered, the audience’s voices multiplied?
+But how can the concept of a “multiplicity of sounds” or “voices” be translated into the sphere of the arts?
+Can a painting, a film, or an artistic performance speak in tongues?
+Or does polyphony arise from the different modes of reception?
 What kind of attention is needed to perceive a polyphony in the first place?
 What would polyphonic field research look like?
 Is listening a valid research method?

-With these research initiatives we aim to highlight often-neglected relational, auditory, and receptive aspects of art.
-Taken as a perceptual tool (rather than a defining term), polyphony might offer a speculative approach to art as a space of entangled, shared experience(s) and ways to subvert old but still valid assumptions, such as the notion of single and well-centered author- and encountership or the clear separation between production and reception.
+With these questions in mind we are creating research initiatives with different collaborators that aim to highlight and experiment with often-neglected relational, auditory, and receptive aspects of art.
+When considered as a perceptual tool rather than a defining term, polyphony can provide a speculative approach to art as a space of entangled, shared experiences and ways to challenge long-held but still valid assumptions, such as the notion of a single, well-centred authorship or encounter, and the clear distinction between production and reception.

 The Poly Listening Club